synesDJ/bloomsday/README.md

 # 🌸 a common bloom

-> *a shared digital garden grown by hands — every visitor leaves a flower, every flower adds a voice*
+> *a shared digital garden grown by hands. every visitor leaves a flower, every flower adds a voice!*

 ## concept